 But aside from the actual gameplay, Fortnite is one of the leading examples of in-game events done right.
 From in-game concerts like the recent Ariana Grande performance, to the Galactus event which drew over 15 million concurrent players, Fortnite has cemented itself as a pioneer of implementing engaging content.
 Top all of that with an ever-changing map that constantly reinvents the wheel and it’s easy to see why this game is so popular.
 Plus, you can play as Batman, Master Chief, Kratos, and even a cute cat named Meowscles in Fortnite, so it gets automatic points for that.

 1. Apex Legends

-Available on: PC, PS4, Xbox One, Nintendo Switch (Coming to Android and iOS in 2022)
+Platforms: PC, PS4, Xbox One, Nintendo Switch, limited launch on Android and iOS

 Topping off our list is Apex Legends, a battle royale game that has garnered success from the moment it launched.
 It certainly borrows many ideas from its contemporaries but has its own things going for it, such as its Legends -- which all have their own backstories, personalities, and gameplay mechanics that set them apart.
 Apex Legends takes several pages from the Fortnite book by implementing engaging seasonal content, along with in-game events that draw a crowd.